Markovian linearization of random walks on groups: Linearization: proof of Theorem

-In the reversible construction, there is a factor $1/2$ on front of the sum (because we use the same colors for $g$ and $g^{-1}$).
+In the reversible construction, there is a factor $1/2$ on front of the sum (because we use the same colours for $g$ and $g^{-1}$).
 In the improved construction of Subsection \ref{subsec:linsuff}, this is an upper bound, the actual value is $r = 1 + \mathrm{Card}(K') - \mathrm{Card}(K)$ where $K'$ is the set of words which are a suffix of some element in $K$ (in the chosen representatives).
-In a concrete application, it is often possible to design linearization procedures which are more economical in terms of number of colors, see Section \ref{section:application} for an example. \end{rk}
+In a concrete application, it is often possible to design linearization procedures which are more economical in terms of number of colours. \end{rk}